Aml-Hassan-Abd-El-hamid/datasets/README.md

 ## Cat Dataset 🐱

-It contains 44 different cat breeds, the smallest class contains only 100 images and the largest class contains about 400 images.
+It contains 42 different cat breeds, the smallest class contains only 100 images and the largest class contains about 400 images.

 I used this dataset in building my cat breed classifier website, I used 3 datasets to construct this dataset and Google images, and I used all the classes from the Gano Cat Breed Image Collection except for the "Tuxedo" which isn't technically a breed, that was 14 classes.
-I used the Scottish fold class from the Cat Breed dataset and the rest of the 29 classes came from the Cat Breeds Dataset (Cleared), those 29 classes contained a lot of bad images - misclassified and low quality - and I cleaned them as much as I could manually, also I collected more data for the Selkirk Rex, Korat, and Chartreux classes from Google images to make them at least 100 images.
+I used the Scottish fold class from the Cat Breed dataset and the rest of the 27 classes came from the Cat Breeds Dataset (Cleared), those 29 classes contained a lot of bad images - misclassified and low quality - and I cleaned them as much as I could manually, also I collected more data for the Selkirk Rex, Korat, and Chartreux classes from Google images to make them at least 100 images.
+After that I split the dataset into train and test, the test folders contains about 25% of the original dataset, and the train folders contain about 75% of the dataset

 <b>Sources</b>: